All Things Stewart Springs

 He apparently just couldn't see the percentage running a business if not trying to make the biggest bundle possible off it.
 What was the point otherwise?
 Towards that end, workers, including writer when briefly on the payroll, were paid a token 25 cents over the state minimum wage and for years forced to work off the clock and/or not get work breaks whenever the place got busy for being part of an undersized staff.
 Smoldering resentment, bickering among selves and burnout were the inevitable result.
 Workers often felt blatantly exploited.
 Those refusing to work off-clock or through lunch breaks were summarily fired.

-No bones about it: a skeletal staff sweating at bare-bones wages under sometimes numb-skull management, could often make for one sketchy spa retreat.
+No bones about it: a skeletal staff sweating at bare-bones wages under sometimes numb-skull management often made for one disjointed spa retreat.

 If not locked into true service mode backed by legal stewards and on-grounds management, a staff's ability to keep even a semblance of a gracious hold on the place for any length of time was -- and continues to be -- doomed.
 Snappish behavior and dispirited chaos were the inevitable result.